gate-computer/gate/Web.md

 nonce usage.

 The `aud` claim may be specified in order to prevent misdirected requests.
-The audience string is the HTTPS URL of the API, e.g. `https://example.net/gate`.
+The audience string is the HTTPS URL of the API, e.g. `https://example.net/gate/`.

-## Actions

-The server responds with HTTP status 501 (Not Implemented) if the action parameter's value is unknown.
-New actions may be added while the API version stays the same, so server deployments might not support all actions.
-(Semantics of existing actions don't change unless the API version is changed too.)

 ## Function name